Day notes

 FLIGHT TO QUITO - SAN ISIDRO LODGE

-Early breakfast and last excursion canoeing back to the Napo River and the motorboat will take us back to Coca for the flight back to Quito.
+Early breakfast and last excursion canoeing back to the Napo River and the motorboat will take you back to Coca for the flight back to Quito.

-We plan to start with birding around the lodge, and we may find it hard to tear ourselves away....
+Start with birding around the lodge...
 Some regulars include Montane and Olive-backed Woodcreepers, Golden-crowned Flycatcher, Rufous-crowned Tody-Flycatcher, Black-billed Peppershrike, Inca Jay, Bluish Flowerpiercer and Subtropical Cacique....

 Check-out from Napo Wildlife Center Ecolodge